Gamma-Online-Judge/gamma-judge-admin/README.md

 The fields statement, input, output, tutorial and notes supports both html and latex language.
 For support Latex, you need to put the latex code inside 2 '$' charactere.
 Some text formats needs of HTML tags like line break (< br >) and images (< img >).

-If you want to import a problem using a json file, follow the format below:
+If you want to import a problem using a json file, follow the format below. : text encoding iso-8859-1

 ```json
 {